Universal Carrier: United Kingdom

 The seven mechanized divisional cavalry regiments in the British Expeditionary Force (BEF) in France during 1939–1940 were equipped with Scout Carriers – 44 carriers and 28 light tanks in each regiment.
 There were 10 Bren Carriers in each infantry battalion in the same period.

-The Reconnaissance Corps regiments – which replaced the cavalry regiments in supporting Infantry divisions after 1940 – were each equipped with 63 carriers, along with 28 Humber Scout Cars.
+The Reconnaissance Corps regiments – which replaced the cavalry regiments in supporting Infantry divisions after 1940 – were each equipped with 63 carriers, along with 28 Humber scout cars.

 Universal Carriers were issued to the support companies in infantry rifle battalions for carrying support weapons (initially 10, 21 by 1941, and up to 33 per battalion by 1943).
 A British armoured division of 1940–41 had 109 carriers; each motor battalion had 44.

 A British Carrier platoon originally had ten Universal Carriers with three carrier sections of three Universal Carriers each plus another Universal Carrier in the platoon HQ (along with a 15-cwt GS truck).
 Each Universal Carrier had a non-commissioned officer (NCO), a rifleman and a driver-mechanic.
 One Universal Carrier in each section was commanded by a sergeant, the other two by corporals.

 All the Universal Carriers were armed with a Bren gun and one carrier in each carrier section also had a Boys anti-tank rifle.
 By 1941, the carrier platoon had increased in strength to contain four carrier sections; one carrier in each carrier section also carried a 2-inch mortar.

 By 1943, each Universal Carrier had a crew of four, an NCO, driver-mechanic and two riflemen.
 The Boys anti-tank rifle was also replaced by the PIAT anti-tank weapon.
 The Universal Carrier's weapons could be fired from in- or outside the carrier.
 A carrier platoon had a higher number of light support weapons than a rifle company.

 To allow the Universal to function as an artillery tractor in emergencies, a towing attachment that could allow it to haul the Ordnance QF 6 pounder anti-tank gun was added from 1943.
 Normally the Loyd Carrier – which was also used as a general utility carrier – acted as the tractor for the 6-pdr.

-In Motorised Infantry Battalions in BAOR (British Army of the Rhine) in the early 1950s the Universal was issued one per platoon carrying the Platoon Commander, driver, signaller and the 2-inch Mortar group Nos 1 & 2.
+In Motorised Infantry Battalions in the British Army of the Rhine (BAOR) in the early 1950s the Universal was issued one per platoon carrying the Platoon Commander, driver, signaller and the 2-inch Mortar group Nos 1 & 2.